cookl/analysis_tools/README.md

 The -e flag allows you to edit the package
 If using on lxplus you will need to setup this in a python virtual environment

+## Contribution Rules
+Main branch on WCTE/analysis_tools is protected - please open a pull request (either from your own branch or fork) to push changes to main branch

+# Package classes and functions

 ##  WaveformProcessing